markd2/MarkDnD/KidsOnBikes/session-2-notes.md

 LOOMIS looking around, indication of what
   - trying to case the scene, skirting the tape, looking for evidence of the body who was murdered.
-DOn't think Loomis has thought through when sees the body.
+Don't think Loomis has thought through when sees the body.
 Recently had close exposure to another crime scene looking for clues